gyandeeps/gruntify-eslint/README.md

 Whether the grunt task would fail on error or will it always pass irrespective of the results. i.e. to supress the failure.
 This option is not passed to the eslint api.

+#### maxWarnings

+Type: `Number`
+Default: `-1`

+Specifies a warning threshold, which will cause the task to fail if there are too many warning-level rule violations.
+This option is not passed to the eslint api.

 #### callback